JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 # to match it with the pixels this is a 4x4 matrix with values like (R,G,B)

 # Before we started with weights of 1 and later 0.25 so we put 0.25 for every R G and B in the weights
+# Follow the square brackets to find 4 row elements with 4 RGB elements each

 W = np.array([[ [0,0,0], [0,0,0],          [0,0,0],          [0,0,0]],
               [ [0,0,0], [0.25,0.25,0.25], [0.25,0.25,0.25], [0,0,0]],
               [ [0,0,0], [0.25,0.25,0.25], [0.25,0.25,0.25], [0,0,0]],
               [ [0,0,0], [0,0,0],          [0,0,0],          [0,0,0]], ])

-# whoopsie, when we have white in the center
+# whoopsie, we see three times 0.25 for each pixel when we have white in the center
 # the result will not be 4 * 0.25 = 1
 #                    but 4 * 0.25 * 3 (times 3 due to R, R and B )
 # we correct this by dividing the weights by 3
-# (remember this as 'another part of the training process' which we do later)
+# (remember this as 'another part of the training process', which we do later)

-W = W / 3
+W = W / 3.0

 # and the way to calculate the result with numpy is